brian-watkins/elmer/README.md

 #### Sending Arbitrary Commands

 Sometimes, a component may be sent a command, either from its parent or as part of initialization.
-You can use the `Elmer.Command.send` function to simulate this.
+You can use the `Elmer.Platform.Command.send` function to simulate this.

 #### Deferred Command Processing

 It's often necessary to test the state of a component while some command is running.
 For example, one might want to show a progress indicator while an HTTP request is in process.
 Elmer provides general support for deferred commands.
-Use `Elmer.Command.defer` to create a command that will not be processed until `Elmer.Command.resolveDeferred` is called.
+Use `Elmer.Platform.Command.defer` to create a command that will not be processed until `Elmer.Platform.Command.resolveDeferred` is called.
 Note that all currently deferred commands will be resolved when this function is called.

 `Elmer.Http` allows you to specify when the processing of a stubbed response should be deferred.
-When you create your `HttpResponseStub` just use the `Elmer.Http.Stub.deferResponse` builder function to indicate that this response should be deferred until `Elmer.Command.resolveDeferred` is called.
+When you create your `HttpResponseStub` just use the `Elmer.Http.Stub.deferResponse` builder function to indicate that this response should be deferred until `Elmer.Platform.Command.resolveDeferred` is called.

 #### Dummy Commands

 You might want to write a test that expects a command to be sent, but doesn't care to describe the behavior that results from processing that command -- perhaps that is tested somewhere else.
-In that case, you could use `Elmer.Command.dummy <identifier>` to create a dummy command.
+In that case, you could use `Elmer.Platform.Command.dummy <identifier>` to create a dummy command.
 When Elmer processes a dummy command, it simply records the fact that the command was sent; otherwise it treats the command just like `Cmd.none`.
 In your test, use `Elmer.command.expectDummy <identifier>` to expect that the command was sent.